 John actually joined the RUC twice!
 After a few years after he first joined, he felt “called” to the ministry of the Christian gospel and left to attend a Baptist Seminary in Toronto, Canada.

 After getting married in Toronto, he returned to N. Ireland and joined the RUC again, going through the training a second time in about 1961.

 There were various reasons for deciding to immigrate to Canada with his wife in 1966 and when he arrived for his second time, he easily got employment with the Vaughan Township Police (later this police force would amalgamate with surrounding town police forces into the York Regional Police Force).
 In those days, and well into the next decade or more, if you had experience with the RUC, you could almost be guaranteed a job with any other police force.

 At this time, he became close with other ex-RUC officers that had come to Canada including Joseph Rainey (Richmond Hill Police Force) and Jack Hamilton (Vaughan Township Police Force).
 They would all remain friends for many years.

-John left the Vaughan Township Police Force in either 1969 or early 1970, just prior to its amalgamation into the York Regional Police Force.
+John left the Vaughan Township Police Force in 1970, just prior to its amalgamation into the York Regional Police Force.
 He attempted a career as an Insurance sales man, but looked for other work as well.